Creams, Lotions and Products

 Know the risks & work with dermatologist to establish treatment - Some products (particularly the alpha-hydroxy acid lotions and creams) may cause stinging or mild irritation especially in small children, so it is wise to discuss their use with your dermatologist.
 Avoid applying these to areas where the skin is cracked or raw.
 Please also keep in mind, there is a theoretical risk of systemic (internal) lactic acidosis (accumulation of lactic acid in the blood above normal levels), particularly in infants.
 Again, work closely with your dermatologist in determining your child’s treatment regimen and sure to develop a plan that works for the whole family.

 Tele-ichthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
 Remember that FIRST has a Tele-ichthyosis portal, where medical staff can upload questions and photos and an ichthyosis expert will respond as soon as possible.
-If it is an urgent matter please call the FIRST office and we will try to connect directly with a member of our Medical & Scientific Advisory Board.
+If it is an urgent matter please call the FIRST office and we will reach out to a member of FIRST's MSAB.